Saatva HD Mattress Review

 Sex

 The Saatva HD is a great mattress for sex, especially for heavier couples.
-The combination of support, responsiveness, and breathability make it compatible for intimate activities.
+The combination of support (durable enough for multiple nights of activity), responsiveness (easy to move around on), and breathability (keeps you from overheating) make it compatible for intimate activities.

 Off-Gassing